 Contrave® (naltrexone HCI / bupropion HCI): North American Rights Licensed to Takeda Pharmaceuticals

 We have licensed Contrave North American rights to Takeda Pharmaceuticals.
-We received $50.0 million from Takeda at the inception of our collaboration, and we are eligible to receive additional payments of over $1.0 billion upon achieving certain milestones, including $100.0 million to be paid between the approval and the first commercial sale of Contrave in the United States.
+We received $50 million from Takeda at the inception of our collaboration in 2010 and an additional $100 million in 2014 prior to the commercial launch of Contrave.
+In addition to royalties, we are eligible to receive additional payments up to $880 million upon achieving certain sales levels.
 The collaboration agreement provides that Takeda will be responsible for commercialization costs and activities, and Orexigen and Takeda will share post approval clinical development expenses.